Please enter valid zip code

 Who Is Citi Everyday Benefits For?

-Citi Everyday Benefits with EDD is great for someone who receives money from various sources, such as freelancers, hairdressers, and other professionals who might work with many clients who have their preferred payment methods.
+Citi Everyday Benefits with EDD is great for freelancers, hairdressers, and other professionals who receive payments from various sources and might work with many clients who have preferred payment methods.

-The account is also great for those familiar with and comfortable using various digital platforms — such as Venmo or Zelle — to move money into their checking account.
+It is also great for those who are familiar with and comfortable using various digital platforms, such as Venmo or Zelle, to transfer money into their checking account.
+Additionally, it’s important to file taxes for any bonuses earned from Citi checking.

 Rating the Features

-Let’s look at all the features of this Citi checking account so you can be sure it’s the right option for you.
+Let’s examine all the features of Citi checking to ensure that it’s the right option for you.

 Enhanced Direct Deposit